Captain Tsubasa: World Youth

-Tsubasa leaves Japan for Brazil and starts playing, with his mentor Roberto as the manager, for São Paulo (F.C.
-Brancos in the anime), in Brazil's premier professional league, Campeonato Brasileiro Série A, winning the final against Flamengo (F.C.
-Domingos in the anime) 4–3.
+Tsubasa leaves Japan for Brazil and starts playing, with his mentor Roberto as the manager, for São Paulo (FC Brancos in the anime), in Brazil's premier professional championship, Campeonato Brasileiro Série A, winning the finals against Flamengo (FC Domingos in the anime) 4–3.
 While in Brazil, Tsubasa gets to meet several talented Brazilian players, such as his teammate and roommate Pepe, who comes from a humble background, as well Flamengo star striker Carlos Santana, a prodigious yet emotionless talent.

-Enthusiastic football-loving youngster Shingo Aoi, whom Tsubasa once played against while in the high school national championships, leaves Japan to play football in Italy, where he hopes to play for a major Italian professional team.
+Enthusiastic football-loving youngster Shingo Aoi, whom Tsubasa once played against while in the High School National Championship, leaves Japan to play football in Italy, where he hopes to play for a major Italian professional team.
 After arriving in Italy, however, Shingo gets tricked by a man who gives him fraudulent promises of getting him selected for an Italian team.
 After Shingo is taken to a badly furnished field, the man runs away, stealing all his money.
-Shingo realizes that he is swindled and tries hard to get his money back, doing such jobs as shoe-shining, until his enthusiastic attitude catches the eye of one of the coaches of Inter Milan (Intina in the anime), who sign him to play for their squad as an attacking midfielder.
+Shingo realizes that he is swindled and tries hard to get his money back, doing such jobs as shoe-shining, until his enthusiastic attitude catches the eye of one of the coaches of Inter Milan (Intina in the 1994 anime, Lombardia in the 2001 anime), who sign him to play for their squad as an attacking midfielder.

 The Japan's youth side plays the first phase of AFC Youth Championship without Taro Misaki, Makoto Soda, Hiroshi Jito, Shun Nitta, the Tachibana brothers Masao and Kazuo and Kojiro Hyuga.
 After Tsubasa, Wakabayashi and Shingo join the team, it defeats Thailand 5–4 after being 4–1 down at one stage.
 In the second phase, Japan beats Uzbekistan 8–1, China 6–3 and Saudi Arabia 4–1.
 In the semifinals, Japan beats Iraq 3–0.
 The Japanese win the Asia Youth title beating South Korea 2–0 and qualifying for the FIFA World Youth Championship.

-In the first phase, Japan defeats Mexico 2–1, Uruguay 6–5 and Italy 4–0.
-In the quarterfinals, they beat Sweden 1–0 and Netherlands 1–0 in the semifinal.
-The Japanese win in the "Great Final" the World Youth Championship, defeating Brazil 3–2 after extra time with Tsubasa scoring a hat-trick and the golden goal despite the fact that Brazil used a new player at the extra time called Natureza, who became the third person to score a goal on Wakabayashi from outside the goal area – the first being Karl Heinz Schneider of Germany and second being Sho Shunko of China.
+In the group stage, Japan defeats arrogant goalkeeper Ricardo Espadas' Mexico 2–1, skillful striker Ramon Victorino's Uruguay 6–5 and Italy 4–0.
+In the quarterfinals, they beat the nihilistic striker Stefan Levin's Sweden 1–0 and Netherlands 1–0 in the semifinal, paying back a harsh defeat in a friendly match months before.
+The Japanese win in the "Great Final" of the FIFA World Youth Championship, defeating Brazil 3–2 after extra time with Tsubasa scoring a hat-trick and the golden goal despite the fact that Brazil used a new player in extra time called Natureza, who became the third person to score a goal on Wakabayashi from outside the goal area – the first being Schneider and second being Xiao Jungguang of China.